Delta SkyMiles Platinum Business card review

 Because American Express only lets you earn the bonus once per lifetime on a credit card, you should be eligible for this bonus even if you have the personal Delta SkyMiles® Platinum American Express Card, as long as you’ve never had this card before.
-Make sure you study up on Amex’s other application rules, including the fact that unofficially, Amex typically limits you to only holding five credit cards at once (this doesn’t count charge cards like the American Express® Gold Card and The Platinum Card® from American Express).
+Make sure you study up on Amex’s other application rules, including the fact that unofficially, Amex typically limits you to only holding five credit cards at once.

 Benefits and perks

 It is now easier to earn Delta miles than before with this card.
 You’ll earn 3x miles on Delta purchases and purchases made directly with hotels, 1.5x miles on all eligible single purchases of $5,000 or more (up to 50,000 additional miles per year) and one mile per dollar spent everywhere else.

 This card also has a wide range of useful perks, like a free checked bag, priority boarding and a 20% discount on select inflight purchases. including: